-Calgary experiences significant temperature fluctuations and extreme cold weather conditions with a winter design temperature of -32° Celcius4.
-Openings to the exterior would introduce cold air into the system, resulting in higher levels of condensation and freezing of any moisture in the system.
-Ice build-up inside the system could block the intended drainage path and damage connections along the gutter.
 Typical metal skylights glazed with sealed units incorporate pressure equalization and internal drainage without impacting the air barrier or resulting in thermal bridging.
-RJC suggested that the above items be revised as they were not acceptable per industry standards.
-The proposed spacing between drain pipes was likely inadequate for water to access and expel out of the system and should be revised.
-The sill should be water and air-tight, with no unsealed openings through the air barrier.
-We suggested providing internal drainage if draining to the exterior was not a possibility without affecting the air barrier.
-The metal sheet (Figure 2, part 41) was to be modified to eliminate the thermal bridge through the skylight sill.
+RJC suggested these items be revised, as they were not acceptable per industry standards.
+The proposed spacing between drainpipes was likely inadequate for water to access and expel out of the system and should be revised.
+The sill should be water- and airtight, with no unsealed openings through the air barrier.
+RJC suggested providing internal drainage if draining to the exterior was not a possibility without affecting the air barrier.
+The metal sheet (see Figure 2, part 41) was to be modified to eliminate the thermal bridge through the skylight sill.